oguzhan-prplbx/xkcdApp/README.md

 ## Overview
-In this blog post,

-### tech stack
-- PostgreSQL on AWS RDS
--

-### problems:
-1. **Session**: When you want to scale a monolithic framework such as Django, you probably want to avoid hitting your database too much.
-Django defaults to [database as the session storage](https://docs.djangoproject.com/en/dev/topics/http/sessions/#configuring-sessions), but in this post we will be creating a AWS ElastiCache Redis instance to write/read our sessions.
-2. **Static Files**: XKCD App will not require

-3. **Logs**:As this post is going to create many instances to serve the application, we
+In this blog post, we will create a small Django application and dockerize it.
+Then we will be using the docker image to deploy the appliction to AWS Elastic Conatiner Service with Auto Scaling.

+Django's sessions will be stored on a AWS ElastiCache Redis server to avoid hitting the database too much.
+We will also be using AWS Systems Manager Parameter Store to store our application secrets such as database credentials.

 ### Prerequisites

 - Some Django knowledge
 - Minimal Docker knowledge
 - Free-tier AWS Account & Basic understanding of AWS
 - [AWS CLI](https://aws.amazon.com/cli/) installed & AWS credentials set up